-We have entered into employment agreements with our named executive officers, Messrs.
-August, Dussault, Holland and Restivo.
+We have entered into employment agreements with the named executive officers that were in their executive officer roles at December 31, 2019, namely, Messrs.
+August, Swad, Holland and Restivo.
 Each of these agreements was approved on our behalf by the compensation committee or our board of directors at the recommendation of the compensation committee.
-We believe that these arrangements were necessary to induce these individuals to forego other employment opportunities or leave their thencurrent employer for the uncertainty of a demanding position in a new and unfamiliar organization.
+We believe that these arrangements were necessary to induce these individuals to forego other employment opportunities or leave their then-current employer for the uncertainty of a demanding position in a new and unfamiliar organization.